Avoiding Overgeneralization

 Several examples share a detailThe detail appears in those examplesThe detail always appears

-One setting is describedThe answer should fit that settingAll settings work the same way
+One setting is describedThe answer fits that settingAll settings behave the same

 A rule is not providedDo not invent the ruleAssume the usual procedure